Answers to Frequently Asked Disney World Questions

 When will Halloween or Christmas Party tickets go on sale?

 Disneyland is a bit more…let’s say “relaxed”…when it comes to releasing dates and selling event tickets.
 At least in part, this stems from it being more of a locals’ park that does not necessitate nearly as much planning.
-Last year, Mickey’s Halloween Party at Disneyland tickets went on sale to the general public on July 28.
-We’d expect them to be released slightly earlier this year, but we’ll keep you posted either way.
+Tickets often go on sale to the general public in late July or early August.

 When will park hours be released?

-The monkey wrench to both answers is that sometimes the hours on those calendars are “wrong.”
+The monkey wrench is that the hours on those calendars are usually “wrong” at first.
 Those calendars regularly get released with tentative hours, and park hours are extended as the dates approach.
 (Park hours rarely, if ever, are reduced once released).
-In other words, don’t freak out if Animal Kingdom is currently scheduled to close at 7 p.m. every night of your visit 6 months from now–there’s a very good chance those hours will be extended.
+In other words, don’t freak out if Magic Kingdom is currently scheduled to close at 8 p.m. every night of your visit 6 months from now–there’s a very good chance those hours will be extended.

 Right now!
 Well, sort of.
 Walt Disney World resort hotel reservations can be made up to 499 days in advance, but only via phone by calling (407) 939-1936 or via an Authorized Disney Vacation Planner.
 Pricing will change for those bookings, though, if you end up turning it into a full package (tickets and/or Disney Dining Plan) once vacation packages are released.

-If you’re wondering when a vacation package can be booked, it’ll likely be in late June or early July 2017.
-If historical trends from the last couple of years hold, vacation packages for all of 2018 will be released the third week of June.
+If you’re wondering when a vacation package can be booked, it’ll likely be in late June.
+If historical trends from the last couple of years hold, vacation packages for all of 2023 will be released the third week of June.
 (As with the above, we’ll alert email subscribers when vacation packages are released.)

 To be frank, I don’t recommend booking prior to the vacation packages coming out unless there’s a very specific suite you must get (say you want to treat yo self with a stay in the Yellowstone Suite at Wilderness Lodge).
-Otherwise, there’s little gain by booking so far in advance and you’re essentially giving Disney an interest-free loan vis-à-vis your deposit.
+Otherwise, there’s little gain by booking so far in advance.

 I read your post about X, but my trip is really important, so what other advice do you have?